 You are expected to hold regular office hours for your students; your department will likely inform you of its expectations on the number of hours you should be available.
 Today's tech-savvy students, however, may be more likely to contact you in electronic ways—cell phone, voice mail, an answering machine, e-mail, instant messenger, etc.—so consider making these communications options open to them as you deem appropriate.
 Be aware, though, that students who are used to instant information online may expect you to be available to them on short notice around the clock.
 So be certain to set limits or expectations on your availability in order to make best use of your time.
 For example, you may indicate times you will be available via phone or instant messenger (e.g., during office hours), or how frequently you plan to check e-mail during work days, in the evening, or on weekends.
 Some ambitious new teachers are tempted to make themselves available to students 24/7, and while this dedication is commendable, it will leave you with very little time for research or a personal life.
 Letting students know up front about your availability is a balanced approach and will likely serve your students quite adequately.

-You will receive an initial class list through your departmental office before the semester begins.
+You can find an initial class list on Blackboard or Self-Service Banner (SSB) before the semester begins.
 Use this list to keep track of who is there during the first week.
-Students may change courses during the first week of the semester, so you will receive a second version of this class list during the second week.
+Students may change courses during the first week of the semester, so you will want to check the updated list at the beginning of the second week of classes.
 Please be aware that students not on your class list should be able to produce a copy of their schedule or an "admit slip" to show that they are indeed registered for the course.
 Don't just add students to your class if they are not on the list, particularly if the course is full; they should follow established procedures, which usually start in the departmental office.
 Many departments are wary of overloading classes, so try to resist the urge to be a nice person and just add the student to your official list.

 At midterm, you will receive another list of just those freshmen in each of your courses, along with instructions to indicate midterm deficiencies—students at risk of receiving a D or F. Students receive copies of these deficiency notices, as do the Residence Hall Directors and Academic Advisors, who will typically meet with students who are at risk in more than one course.